What Is Microlearning? +6 Examples to Inspire You (2023)

-Learners have an opportunity to choose and learn specifically what they need and whenever they want to.
-Many times microlearning is embedded directly into a learner’s flow, meaning learning is integrated into their normal routine – reducing friction and helping to instantaneously apply newly learned knowledge.
+Microlearning enables learners to choose precisely what they want to learn whenever they want to.
+Microlearning can be embedded directly into a learner’s flow, reducing friction and helping to apply newly learned knowledge instantaneously.

 Overall, microlearning makes training content personalized and easily digestible, simplifying the learning process and making it flexible for learners.